Altinn/DesignSystem/source/_patterns/00-atomer/01-forms/70-fileupload.md

 ---
  state: indesignreview
- version: 0
+ version: 1
 ---
-Custom input type=file with js for displaying the selected file.
-Supports only selection of 1 file.
+Custom input type=file with javascript for displaying the selected file.
+Only supports selection of 1 file.